mem-fdn/mem-bridge/README.md

 ## Disclaimer

-***This is an experimental bridge, and it has not undergone auditing or testing on the mainnet.
+***This is an experimental bridge, and it has not undergone testing on the mainnet.
 Do not to use it in production environments.***

 ## License
 This repository is licensed under the [MIT License](./LICENSE)